Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 To create a new webhook endpoint:
 Admin —> developers —> Webhooks —> Add Endpoint

+To make your local server available to Huntr you can download and use a tool called ngrok (https://ngrok.com/download).
+Follow the documentation to download ngrok and to install.

+If the below set up does not work please read the detailed documentation in the above link.

+ngrok quick set up:
+For Mac users
+After downloading ngrok on Mac type the following on your terminal CLI:
+- $ "brew cask install ngrok"
+- $ "ngrok http 4000" (in this case 4000 is the port that you are listening to on your server)

+For Ubuntu user
+After downloading ngrok type the following on your CLI:
+-$ unzip /path/to/ngrok.zip
+-$ ./ngrok http 4000

 Also note that a webhook is always a POST endpoint and always send back a HTTP status code of 200 as a response.

 - Events: